maiziezhoulab/embSV/README.md

 ### Input data

-You need to provide a reference fasta file, a chormosome-specific BAM file along with its index file.
+You need to provide a reference fasta file, a chormosome-specific BAM file along with its index file (recommended aligner: NGMLR).

 ### Edit input.config